3dvia: Products

 The 3DVIA Community is a social network for 3D modelers, professionals, and 3D enthusiasts.

-3dvia composer is 3D technical communication software that lets users explain products using existing 3D data.
-Users can create high resolution 2D illustrations and 3D animations to support a variety of product deliverables such as technical documentation, 3D work instructions, animated service applications, and sales and marketing collateral.
+3DVIA composer is 3D technical communication software that lets users explain products using existing 3D data.
+Users can create high-resolution 2D illustrations and 3D animations to support a variety of product deliverables such as technical documentation, 3D work instructions, animated service applications, and sales and marketing collateral.

 3DVIA Hosting allows users to host, manage, and access their 3D assets from any web or iOS device at any time.

 3DVIA Mobile is a 3D interactive content viewer for iOS platforms (iPhone, iPad, and iPod touch).
-It uses a propriety technology to take over 30 3D content formats and make them viewable on iOS devices.
+It uses a proprietary technology to take over 30 3D content formats and make them viewable on iOS devices.

 3DVIA Shape is a free, online 3D modeling application that lets users create 3D models and share them in the 3DVIA Community.
 The application targets novice 3D modelers who want to design for recreational purposes, as well as experienced 3D modelers who need to create draft model prototypes.

 3DVIA Store is software developed for use by brand manufacturers and retailers.
 It enables users to realistically simulate retail settings inside immersive 3D environments.

 3DVIA Studio is/was an interactive application authoring environment that was designed specifically to accept large CAD data assets and use them within game simulations and training applications.
 The application has also been used for entertainment titles within entertainment and social gaming.